Price @ 999/- Only | Non Fasting | Sample Type: Serum

+The erythropoietin test measures the amount of erythropoietin (EPO) hormone in the blood.
 This hormone plays a vital role in making RBCs.
-EPO is produced by cells in the kidney.
+EPO is generated by the cells in the kidney.
 And these cells release more EPO when the blood oxygen level is low.
-The amount of erythropoietin(EPO) released depends upon how low the blood oxygen level is and the capacity of the kidneys to produce erythropoietin.
-Increased production and release of erythropoietin continues to occur until blood oxygen levels become normal or near normal concentrations, then production falls.
-In some cases like if a person’s kidneys are damaged and do not make sufficient erythropoietin, then too few RBCs are produced and the person typically becomes anaemic.
+The amount of erythropoietin(EPO) released depends upon how low the blood oxygen level is and the capacity of the kidneys to develop erythropoietin.
+Increased production and release of erythropoietin continues to occur until blood oxygen levels become average or near-normal concentrations, then production falls.
+In some cases, like if a person’s kidneys are damaged and do not make sufficient erythropoietin, then too few RBCs are produced, and the person typically becomes anaemic.

 An EPO test may be suggested when a person has anaemia that does not appear to be caused by folate deficiency, or vitamin B12 or iron deficiency, etc. It may also be ordered when a complete hemogram or complete blood count shows that a person has an increased number of RBC count, haemoglobin, and hematocrit.
 The doctor may also suggest this test when he or she suspects that the patient has bone marrow disorder.

 An erythropoietin test is used mainly to help diagnose the cause of anaemia.
 Also, it can also help in bone marrow disorder or a condition that may be generating too much red blood cells (RBCs) in your body.
 This test can help in identifying candidates for erythropoietin replacement therapy.

 Sometimes this test is also used to help diagnose the cause of too many RBCs.

 Bonus Tip To Know More About Erythropoietin Test